 - The majority of ATV accidents happen while loading and unloading.
 Use extra caution at this time.

-- Trail conditions are subject to change at all times.
-Be prepared and check with the local Visitor Centre before going out, as some trails may be closed, while others may have new hazards
+- ATV Trail conditions are subject to change at all times.
+Check with the local Visitor Centre before going out.
+Some trails may be closed, while others may have new hazards.

 - New regulations for ORV (off Road Vehicles) are in effect.
 All ORV have to be registered and be insured.
 Third Party Liability Insurance, a valid driver’s License, and a DOT approved helmet are required to operate a motorized vehicle on these trails.

 - Prepare for changing weather.
 Use multiple navigation tools like GPS and maps.
 Pack for emergencies.

 - Never ride alone; always use the buddy system.

 - Respect the land.
 Pack out what you pack in.
 Stay off trails that are soft.
 Never harass the wildlife or livestock.

 - Respect private property.
 Do not stray off designated trails.

 - Do NOT ride under the influence of drugs or alcohol.